-This research aims to characterise condition for non-woody wetland and floodplain vegetation at different levels of ecological organisation and different spatial and temporal scales.
-This will improve the evaluation of outcomes for non-woody vegetation at a basin-scale, develop benchmarks for evaluation of outcomes and enable extrapolation to unmonitored areas.
+Characterising condition for non-woody vegetation in floodplain-wetlands of outcomes for non-woody vegetation at a basin-scale, develop benchmarks for evaluation of outcomes and enable extrapolation to unmonitored areas.
 By characterising condition in a structured framework, using both ecological data and societal values, practical guidance can be given to waters managers to help inform the development of benchmarks, watering objectives and monitoring metrics.
 Outcomes from the project will be directly relevant to Flow-MER evaluation of vegetation and more broadly applicable to monitoring and evaluation of non-woody vegetation outcomes from environmental watering.